ArtS/arts.github.com/_drafts/using-simple-drop-down-lists-in-ASP-NET-MVC.md

 As said above, this code runs twice - first when user loads the 'Sign Up' page in the browser and the form is displayed, and second time when user submits the form.

 Why does it need to happen twice?
-The nature of browser forms is such that **only selected values are posted back**, and if you want to display the form after a postback (in case there's a validation error in one of the form's controls, for example), you need to populate all the suplementary data again, otherwise controls such as DropDownLists will be just rendered empty.
+The nature of browser forms is such that **only selected values are posted back**, and if you want to display the form after a postback (in case there's a validation error in one of the form's controls, for example), you need to populate all the supplementary data again, otherwise controls such as DropDownLists will be just rendered empty.

 ####View
 And View is the final destination where it all comes together with the help of